Docker usage

 commands within theDockerfile

-. - Using multi-staged or standard builds.
+. - Using multi-staged or non-staged (standard) builds.

 - Something else unique to your setup!